teppm/personal-portfolio/README.md

    So that i can understand if this person fits to the role i am looking for, and that i could provide info about this person onwards to my team for a potential job offer.
 3. As a user of this site i want to be able to see previous projects and be able to take contact with the site owner.
    So that i can get in contact with this person for co-operation.
+4. As an owner of the site i want the site to be perceived as professional.
+   So that users get a feeling of wanting to cooperate with me.
+5. As a owner of the site i want the site to have modern design that shows of quality and UX design competence.
+   So that users get a feeling of quality, great design and a premium product, that will make people want to work with me / offer me a job.

 Initial wireframes can be found here: https://github.com/teppm/personal-portfolio/tree/master/wireframes